Calm and welcoming therapy room in Glasgow

 Continuing professional development (CPD)

 I am committed to ongoing CPD through training, reading, professional reflection and staying informed of current research and best practice.
-CPD ensures that my work remains informed, ethical and responsive to the evolving needs of clients.

 Taking the Next Step